Over-customising with Hammerspoon

 Toggling Bluetooth devices

-I am a big fan of David Cain's How To Do Things, which proposes a kind of simplified Pomodoro system wherein work is conceptualised in sets of uninterrupted 25-minute sessions he calls "blocks", each with a pre-meditated intent/finish line.
+I am a big fan of David Cain's How To Do Things, which proposes a simplified Pomodoro system that optimises for your psychology instead of giga-productivity.
+You work in sets of uninterrupted 25-minute sessions he calls "blocks", each with a pre-meditated intent/finish line.
 The emphasis is on uninterrupted: any distraction or deviation invalidates the block.
 There is no system for breaks - they are ad-hoc and you don't need to always take them.
 I make no claims about the general efficacy of this way of working but it suits me well.

 When I'm at home I just use a physical timer for this, but I don't particularly want to carry one around with me.
 A digital solution has to be dead simple: an unobtrusive but always-visible 25 minute timer with no option to pause, only to reset.